Mustang Sally knows her way around animals intuitively!

 Sally is an animal lover first and foremost.
 She grew up in the northwest suburbs surrounded by livery stables and trails.
 Animals of all kinds were always a major part of her life.
 She grew up with fish, turtles, cats, dogs, rats, ferrets to name a few.

 Sally first learned to care for horses at the age of 15.
-She answered an ad in the local paper for a groom on a Saddlebred racing farm.
+She answered a simple help wanted advertisement in the local paper for a groom on a Saddlebred racing farm.
 There she learned the importance of “basic horse care.”
 Part of her daily activity included feeding, mucking stalls (using straw for their bedding), swimming horses, harnessing horses, jogging horses, paddocking a horse for a race, wrapping legs and even the use of medication.
 Which she shares in her basic horse care in her webinar…

 Throughout the years, Sally has worked as a trail guide, stable hand (groom) for small and large riding stables along with racing and breeding farms.